frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 ### movementSpeedAttribute

-Sets the movement speed of the boss
+Sets the movement speed of the boss.
+</br>*Note: anything beyond 0.36 might be too fast.*

 | Key | Values | Default |
 |-|:-:|-|